I’ve been a writer my entire career. I love it. I also enjoy writing about what makes for good writing as well as coaching and editing others.

 “So many people feel they have to be overly formal in business writing to be taken seriously,” Fogarty said.
 “They have to use all the jargon and buzz words.”
 Yes, oh my goodness yes.
 Every day of my life in corporate communications.

 I have one corporate business partner who defies the mold.
 She lets me delete most of her adverbs and simplify her sentences.
 She once asked me why my writing sounded different than what she sees elsewhere in the company.
 What high praise.
 I wanted to reach through the phone and hug her.
 Simple sentences.
 Active verbs.
 First and second person.
-Limited adjective and adverbs.
+Limited adjectives and adverbs.
 No jargon.
 I don’t have any other tricks.

 Writers are on their own a lot more.